 @article{yan2025news-agents,

-title = {Building News Agents to Summarize News with MCP, Q, and tmux},
+title = {Building News Agents for Daily News Recaps with MCP, Q, and tmux},

 author = {Yan, Ziyou},